Connect with us

 “Consequently, the club’s licence remains suspended and, in accordance with FA rules, Ilkeston FC, has therefore been charged under league rule 8.6 with three counts of failing to fulfill a fixture.”

-Under pressure Ilkeston CEO Nigel Harrop said last week that their suspension from the NPL Premier is down to the fact that they've been bombarded after it was discovered they are due around £300,000 from Che Adams' transfer from United to Birmingham City.
+Under pressure Ilkeston CEO Nigel Harrop said last week that their suspension from the NPL Premier is down to the fact that they’ve been bombarded after it was discovered they are due around £300,000 from Che Adams’ transfer from Sheffield United to Birmingham City.

 Harrop, who has angered fans with his running of the club, says the situation is “very tricky” and confirmed Ilkeston are still attempting to rectify things.